 Fluids are practically incompressible and cannot, therefore, store pressure energy.
-The compressibility of a gas is utilised in hydraulic accumulators for storing fluids.
+Also, the compressibility of a gas serves in hydraulic accumulators for storing fluids.
 HYDAC diaphragm accumulators are based on this principle, using nitrogen as the compressible medium.

 See catalogue section: Safety and shut-off block SAF/DSV No. 3.551